 Kiwanis International was founded at Detroit, Michigan, in 1915.
-Seven years later, on March 22, 1922, a group of citizens in Pullman, Washington, banded together into a “temporary organization.”
-By Monday, March 27, 54 charter members were enrolled in the Kiwanis Club of Pullman that became the first service club in Pullman — enduring, serving and growing to this day.
+Seven years later, a group of citizens in Pullman, Washington, banded together into a “temporary organization” on March 22, 1922.

-In 1947, Pullman’s J. N. Emerson, became one of the most dynamic Kiwanis International Presidents.
+1947 – Pullman’s J. N. Emerson became one of the most dynamic Kiwanis International Presidents.

-The year 1949 found Kiwanians in the wings of Bryan Auditorium, armed with shovels and brooms.
-The cause was the production of the Passion Play as a fund raising event.
-With both camels and donkeys in the cast, Kiwanians stood ready with shovels to save the day.
+1949 – Kiwanians in the wings of Bryan Auditorium at Washington State College, armed themselves with shovels and brooms.
+The production of the Passion Play as a fundraising event had both camels and donkeys in the cast, so Kiwanians stood ready with shovels to save the day.

-Since 1959, Kiwanis has provided their annual Pancake Breakfast as a money raising event.
-Held the first Saturday of December, citizens flock to this community breakfast to enjoy tasty food and watch and listen as their neighbors—young and old—perform on the stage at Lincoln Middle School cafeteria.
+1959 – Kiwanis launched the annual Pancake Breakfast as a fundraising event.
+Held the first Saturday of December—and still going strong now—citizens flock to this community breakfast to enjoy tasty food and watch and listen as their neighbors—young and old—perform on the stage at Lincoln Middle School cafeteria.

-Working together with Washington State University’s Athletic Department, Kiwanis members manage the parking lots at home football and basketball games providing an example of town-gown cooperation combined with fund-raising to support youth.
+1970s – Working together with Washington State University’s Athletic Department, Kiwanis members manage the parking lots at home football and basketball games and provide an example of town-gown cooperation combined with fundraising to support youth.

 1994 – The Pullman Kiwanis began recognizing the Lincoln Middle School Students of the Month with a presentation at club luncheons with parents or other family members and a check for the winning students.